DevStorm9833/AQI/README.md

 4. Forgot_Password

+5. AQI_Home
-5. AQI_Home(a.
-Nearby Location ka data in AQI, Humidity, Temp b.
-Monthly and Weekly Graphs c.
-Health Advisories in Causes, Effects, Solution) - No need of Search button
+   + Nearby Location ka data in AQI, Humidity, Temp
+   + Monthly and Weekly Graphs
+   + Health Advisories in Causes, Effects, Solution
+   - No need of Search button

+6. Noise_Home
-6. Noise_Home(a.
-Nearby Location ka data in NPI, b.
-Monthly and Weekly Graphs c.
-Health Advisories in Causes, Effects, Solution)
+   + Nearby Location ka data in NPI,
+   + Monthly and Weekly Graphs
+   + Health Advisories in Causes, Effects, Solution

+7. AQI Map
+   + Search Button
-7. AQI Map(a.
-When you click on any location or search for any location it should zoom the map to that location. b.
-In left side all the AQI details should be shown.)
+   + When you click on any location or search for any location it should zoom the map to that location.
+   + In left side all the AQI details should be shown.

+9. NPI Map
+   + Search Button
-8. NPI Map(a.
-When you click on any location or search for any location it should zoom the map to that location. b.
-In left side all the NPI details should be shown.)
+   + When you click on any location or search for any location it should zoom the map to that location.
+   + In left side all the NPI details should be shown.

-9. AQI Ranking()
+10. AQI Ranking
+    + Live AQI City Ranking
+    +